Kyle

 News

-A native of Fenton, Mo., Burnett built and raced his own late models near his hometown and later moved south to attend University of North Carolina Charlotte, where he earned a degree in mechanical engineering.
+Burnett built and raced his own late models near his hometown and later moved south to attend The University of North Carolina at Charlotte, where he earned a degree in mechanical engineering.

 Soon after graduation, Burnett started his NASCAR career with Chip Ganassi Racing.
 He spent 10 years with the Ganassi, serving as data acquisition engineer, lead race engineer, 7-post analysis engineer and lead team engineer.
 He played a key role in the team’s victories in the 2010 Daytona 500 and later that season in the Brickyard 400.
-In 2014 Burnett worked closely with Kyle Larson during this rookie season and assisting he team in securing eight top-five and 17 top-10 finishes.
+In 2014 Burnett worked closely with Kyle Larson during this rookie season in the Cup Series, assisting the team in securing eight top-five and 17 top-10 finishes.

 In 2016, Burnett got his first opportunity as crew chief in the Cup Series when he joined JTG Daugherty Racing and driver A.J.
 Allmendinger.
 He led the team to two top-five finishes and nine top-10 finishes, highlighted by second-place finish at Martinsville.